primefaces/primefaces/src/main/type-definitions/README.md

 [maven frontend plugin](https://github.com/eirslett/frontend-maven-plugin) to install a local version of `node.js` in the `target` directory.

-If you are working on the scripts for generating the type declaration file, you may want to build directly via npm and node.
-To do so, first go to the type definitions directory and run:
+If you are working on the scripts for generating the type declaration file, or want to generate the type declarations file quickly without maven overhead, you can build directly via npm and node.
+To do so, navigate to the type definitions directory and run:

 ```bash
 cd src/main/type-definitions